arcus/LIEAF2022_workshop/github_speaker_notes.md

 ## Creating a Repository in GitHub

+The first thing we're going to do is to create a new repository.
+Please do these steps, as each step of this workshop builds on previous steps.

+Begin by clicking on the plus button in the upper right and choose "New Repository".
+A repository is a directory of files that is version controlled using git.
+So a repository can hold one or many files that you want to track changes on across the life of your work.

 ![](media/new_repository_button.png)<!-- style = "border: 1px solid;" -->

+Then, please look at all of these arrows and follow along.
+Give your repository a name, without spaces, where you see in the image the orange arrow labeled with the number 1.
+Maybe you already have a topic idea that you want to create education around, so you can name it something that makes sense for your purposes.
+Or you can give it a silly name like test-repository.

+In the second box, where you see the green arrow and the number 2, give a brief description.
+You can always change this later, so don't overthink it.

+In the third step, make sure this repository is public.
+This is a requirement for using liascript, so please be aware that the things you write in your repository will be publicly accessible... don't put company secrets there!

+Finally, as a fourth step, click the "Add a README file" box to check it.
+Then click the green "Create Repository" button at the bottom of the form.

 ![](media/new_repository_form.png)<!-- style = "border: 1px solid;" -->

 ### Examine Repository

+When you look at your new repository, I want to draw your attention to three things.
+At the top, highlighted here in yellow, is a file listing of your repository.
+Currently, there's just one file listed there: README.md.

+And below that, here highlighted in orange, is where one very special file is displayed -- a file that is so special it will always be given pride of place, if it exists...
+README.md.

+In the upper right of that file display, there's a pencil icon.
+You'll use this in our next steps.

 ![](media/repository_view.png)<!-- style = "border: 1px solid;" -->

 ### README.md

+What is README.md?
+A README, whether it ends in .txt or .md, or some other extension, is a standard file across lots of different kinds of projects on lots of different platforms.
+The oldest README I know of dates from 1974!
+So it predates GitHub and predates the Internet.
+It even predates me, which I can't say about much technology any more!

+Whether you're archiving research files, writing a complex software package, or describing a process, a README explains the overall gestalt of your project at a high level.
+That's why GitHub will automatically look for a README file and display it automatically on the front page of a repository file view... something it will not do for other file names.

+Why write a README?
+Writing a README and keeping it up to date with project changes allows you to think through the project and commit your unspoken ideas to print.

+The README is easiest done first when your enthusiasm is high.
+It can be a real drag to write it at the end, and will be too late to help you organize your thoughts.
+Additionally, a README is very useful for projects involving a team.
+As a guiding document, it can provide a good foundation from which everybody on the project can take their cues.
+And if people have disagreeing ideas or assumptions, it's easier to have discussions about things that are written down.

+Here's an example of a README for some educational modules Elizabeth and I work on.
+This one goes on and on in painstaking detail, and here are some screenshots of the pages of text this one includes.

+And here's a much briefer README we use for a different repository, this one for an R Workshop we teach.

 ## Updating Your Repository

+You may have noticed the pencil icon above the README file.
+It appears above any text file that you can edit in the browser.
+In your own repository, please click on the pencil icon above your README.md file and you'll enter the GitHub editor.

+Keep in mind that we are only going to update files from the browser today.
+Yes, you may already know that you can synchronize this repository to your local machine, your laptop or desktop, and make changes there instead.
+But for today, we're only going to work in the browser.

+This is what the default GitHub editor looks like.
+You'll notice that it has an "Edit file" tab as well as a "Preview" tab.
+Go back and forth between those two tabs.
+You'll notice that the top line, the one with the single hash mark, renders in large text in the preview.
+The hash mark is a special mark that indicates that the text should be a header when the document is displayed, or "rendered".
+Special marks like these constitute markdown, which is the topic for the next section of our workshop.

+Go back to the "Edit file" tab and update the text there.
+Change the top line to a nicer title for your document.
+Maybe you want to remove any underscores or dashes, for example.
+You may also want to add a sentence or two describing your plans for the repository.
+When you want to check what it will look like, go to the Preview tab and take a peek at how the text will render.

 ### Edit and Preview